brookwarner/brewfather-dashboard/README.md

 A beautiful, real-time dashboard for monitoring your Brewfather fermenting batches.

+## ⚡ First Time Setup

+**New users:** Open `setup.html` in your browser for a guided setup wizard!

+The setup page will help you:
+- Get your Brewfather API credentials
+- Configure them for your chosen mode (Production or Standalone)
+- Test your credentials before saving

 ## Files

 - **`brewfather-dashboard.html`** - Production version that uses the serverless API (recommended)
 - **`brewfather-dashboard-standalone.html`** - Standalone version for local testing only
+- **`setup.html`** - Setup wizard for first-time configuration
 - **`api/brewfather.js`** - Serverless function for batches endpoint
 - **`api/readings.js`** - Serverless function for readings endpoint
 - **`.env.example`** - Template for environment variables